vinudb/calender-app/README.md

+This is a calender application with event creation, updation and deletion features.
-This is a code challenge project given by Service Partner One GmbH To view the output, follow the steps as given below:
+To view the output, follow the steps as given below:
 1) In the console, navigate to the project folder.
 2) Run command "npm install".
 This will install all the dependencies and creates a node-modules folder.